Ali-Mikael/Application-hacking/h4-Disaddembly.md

 - Solve the binary

 ## Solving it
-First things first let's execute the binary:
+First things first let's execute the binary and see what happens:

 <img width="488" height="197" alt="Screenshot from 2026-02-06 09-38-39" src="https://github.com/user-attachments/assets/dc22c016-b22c-4e3c-b5a9-e9f2ce1a0472" />